Step 1: Enable the Data Port on Your Electricity Meter

 Move closer to Zap

-If you encounter any issues or have any questions, please don't hesitate to reach out to our customer support team or join our Discord server for assistance.
+If you encounter any issues or have any questions, please don't hesitate to reach out to our customer support at [email protected] team or join our Discord server for assistance.